ukoloff/execjs-xtrn/README.md

   './lib/js/keys.js',
   'console={log: function(){WScript.Echo([].slice.call(arguments).join(" "))}}'
   ]
+# Yes, console.log is avaialable in Wsh now!
+# And yes, console.log can be used in ExecJS::Xtrn!
 ```
 You can add preload scripts to any engine or to Engine base class.
 They will be loaded according to inheritance: